Does Car Insurance Cover Basic Maintenance?

 Filing a Car Insurance Claim for Maintenance-Related Damage

 Claims involving damage that could be tied to maintenance require more documentation than a standard fender bender.
-These tips can help you build a stronger claim, connect the damage clearly to a covered event and show your vehicle was in good condition beforehand.
+These steps help you connect the damage to a covered event and show your vehicle was in good shape before the loss.

 1. 1